syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Find-and-Replace.md

 {% endhighlight %}

 {% highlight c# tabtitle="ASP.NET Core" %}
-//Open the file as Stream.
+//Open the file as a Stream.
 using (FileStream docStream = new FileStream("Input.docx", FileMode.Open, FileAccess.Read))
 {
     //Load the file stream into a Word document. using (WordDocument document = new WordDocument(docStream, FormatType.Docx)) {
-        //Access the specific paragraph in the Word document.
+        //Access the specific paragraph in a Word document.
         TextBodyItem textBodyItem = document.Sections[0].Paragraphs[3] as WParagraph;
-        //Find the next occurrence of specified text from the previous paragraph.
+        //Find the next occurrence of the specified text from the previous paragraph.
         TextSelection textSelections = document.FindNext(textBodyItem, new Regex("Adventure Works Cycles"));
         //Replace the text extended to two paragraphs with the above selected text. document.ReplaceSingleLine("CompanyName", textSelections, true, true);
-        //Save the Word document to the MemoryStream.
+        //Save a Word document to the MemoryStream.
         MemoryStream outputStream = new MemoryStream();
         document.Save(outputStream, FormatType.Docx);
         outputStream.Position = 0;
-        //Download as Word document in the browser. return File(outputStream, "application/msword", "Sample.docx");
+        //Download as a Word document in the browser. return File(outputStream, "application/msword", "Sample.docx");
     }
 }
 {% endhighlight %}

 {% highlight c# tabtitle="Xamarin" %}
-//Open the file as Stream.
+//Open the file as a Stream.
 using (Stream docStream = typeof(App).GetTypeInfo().Assembly.GetManifestResourceStream("Sample.Assets.Input.docx"))
 {
     //Load the file stream into a Word document. using (WordDocument document = new WordDocument(docStream, FormatType.Docx)) {
-        //Access the specific paragraph in the Word document.
+        //Access the specific paragraph in a Word document.
         TextBodyItem textBodyItem = document.Sections[0].Paragraphs[3] as WParagraph;
-        //Find the next occurrence of specified text from the previous paragraph.
+        //Find the next occurrence of the specified text from the previous paragraph.
         TextSelection textSelections = document.FindNext(textBodyItem, new Regex("Adventure Works Cycles"));
         //Replace the text extended to two paragraphs with the above selected text. document.ReplaceSingleLine("CompanyName", textSelections, true, true);
-        //Save the Word document to the MemoryStream.
+        //Save a Word document to the MemoryStream.
         MemoryStream outputStream = new MemoryStream();
         document.Save(outputStream, FormatType.Docx);
         //Save the stream as a file in the device and invoke it for viewing.